DerGuru/The-Resonant/New Chapters/Part2/P2-02_Calibration_and_Misalignment.md

 "Would it hurt him?"
 Lina asked.

 "Unknown.
 We have never tested disconnection.
-The coupling is partial—only twenty-four percent integrated.
+The coupling is partialâ€”only twenty-four percent integrated.
 Separation should be safe.
 But I cannot guarantee it."

 The words hung there.
 Heavy.
 Real.